Danny-NG-9999/Portfolio/README.md

 ## About Me

-My current work includes **advanced analysis, A/B testing, predictive modeling**, and more.
+My current work includes **advanced analysis, A/B testing, predictive modeling**, **time series analysis** and more.
-I enjoy mentoring and [knowledge sharing](https://example.com).

-I’m currently working in the tech industry, supporting e-commerce and customer success.
-I’m also an ambassador for [Women in Data Science (WiDS)](https://www.widsconference.org/)
-and an organizer for [MeasureCamp Chicago](https://www.measurecamp.org/).

-In my spare time, I like solving problems with data, such as building
+In my spare time, I like solving problems with data, In my spare time, I like solving problems with data, such as building
 [my own recommender model](https://example.com).
 I also love data discussions
 and sharing those via [podcast](https://example.com).